gritzko/ron/README.md

       (global), `MyVariable$gritzko` (scoped),
     * a hash (e.g. `4Js8lam4LB%kj529sMEsl`, both parts are hash sum bits).
 2. An op is an immutable atomic unit of data change.
-An op is a tuple of four [UUIDs](uid.md) and zero or more *atoms*:
+An op is a tuple of four "key" [UUIDs](uuid.md) and zero or more "value" *atoms*.
+An op goes under one of four *terms*.
+    * Key UUIDs:
-    * data type UUID, e.g. `lww` a last-write-wins object,
+        1. data type UUID, e.g. `lww` a last-write-wins object,
-    * object UUID `1TUAQ+gritzko`,
+        2. object UUID `1TUAQ+gritzko`,
-    * event UUID `1TUAQ+gritzko` and
+        3. event UUID `1TUAQ+gritzko` and
-    * location/reference UUID, e.g. `bar`.
+        4. location/reference UUID, e.g. `bar`.
+    * Atom types:
+        1. strings,
+        2. integers,
+        3. floats or
-    * atoms are strings, integers, floats or references (UUIDs).
+        4. references (UUIDs).
+    * Op terms:
+        1. raw ops (a single op, before being processed by a reducer),
+        2. reduced ops (an op in a frame, processed by a reducer),
+        3. frame headers (planted by a reducer),
+        4. queries (part of connection/subscription state machines).
-3. a frame is an ordered collection of ops, a transactional unit of data
+3. A frame is an ordered collection of ops, a transactional unit of data
     * an object's state is a frame
     * a "patch" (aka "delta", "diff") is also a frame
     * in general, data is seen as a [partially ordered][po] log of frames
-4. a reducer is a RON term for a "data type"; reducers define how object state is changed by new ops
+4. A reducer is a RON term for a "data type"; reducers define how object state is changed by new ops
     * a reducer is a pure function: `f(state_frame, change_frame) ->
       new_state_frame`, where frames are either empty frames or single ops or